hindu-comm/weblogs/manasataramgini/2004/04/2004-04-09_indo-european-divine-tripartation.md

 5\) Finally, we may follow the lead back to the ancient hymn of gR^itsamada shunahotra shaunaka bhArgava to apAM napAt (RV 2.35).

-samanyA yantyupa yantyanyAH samAnaM UrvaM nadyaH pR^iNanti |
+samanyA yantyupa yantyanyAH samAnaM UrvaM nadyaH pR^iNanti \|
-tamU shuciM shucayo dIdivAMsamapAM napAtaM pari tasthurApaH ||
+tamU shuciM shucayo dIdivAMsamapAM napAtaM pari tasthurApaH \|\|

 Translation: Some streams unite themselves and others join them: as rivers, they flow together to propitiate Urva (the fire within water).On every side the bright streams have encompassed the bright and resplendent apAM napAt.

-asmai tisro avyathyAya nArIrdevAya devIrdidhiShantyannam |
+asmai tisro avyathyAya nArIrdevAya devIrdidhiShantyannaM \|
-kR^itA ivopa hi prasarsre apsu sa pIyUShaM dhayati pUrvasUnAm ||
+kR^itA ivopa hi prasarsre apsu sa pIyUShaM dhayati pUrvasUnAm \|\|

 Translation: Three goddesses present food to that unassailable god; as if formed in the waters they spread all over, and he drinks the